isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 "Then it is older than the current Hōryūji mural, isn’t it?"

 "I heard that this is the copy of a famous Japanese artist.
 It is said that this was my grandfather’s favorite among his collections.
 It’s almost as if our three generations have been watched the whole inside and outside by this Amitabha.
-Before the war, in the days when Buddhism was abolished, people brought my grandfather various kinds of art works from unknown sources, and this is one of them that he bought.
+Before the war, in the days when there was a current of thoughts that advocationed the expulsion of Buddhism, people brought my grandfather various kinds of art works from unknown sources, and this is one of them that he bought.
 His collections are still piled up unsorted in the warehouse.

-"Sweet face..."
+"It has good face..."

 "You’re a member of the management, aren’t you?
-You should be more stubborn.
+You should be more determined.
 There is nothing more disgusting than a temporary emotion...
-You are not going all the way..."
+You are not all out..."

 "The sound of waves from the Genkai Sea continues for so long!"